 We estimate that in total there are 0.9–4.2 premature farmed finfish deaths per year per capita.
 To calculate how many years these finfish spend in farms prior to their death, we guess that on average deaths occur when the fish have lived 5–35% of their planned lifetime.
 This guess is based on limited evidence,8 but is subjective.
 After taking premature deaths in into account, our 90% SCI for farmed finfish deaths per year per capita becomes 5–11.3, and our 90% SCI for the amount of time these finfish spend in farms becomes 3.9–7.7 years.
 The full details of the calculation can be seen in the Guesstimate model.

-In this report we use data from the years 2015 and 2016.
+In this report we use data from the years 2015 and 2016, but it is meant to be used for cost effectiveness estimates in 2017 and beyond.
 Due to the fact that the aquaculture sector is growing, we may have underestimated the number of farmed finfish.
 What is more, we haven’t yet taken into account less popular species of farmed fish consumed in the U.S., such as bass and trout.9 To account for all these concerns, as well as the possible inaccuracies in the data used, we increase the upper bounds of our confidence intervals by 15%.10 Our 90% SCI for the number of farmed finfish that the U.S. is responsible for per year per capita now becomes 5–13 fish.
 Our 90% SCI for the number of years all these finfish combined spend in farms becomes 3.9–8.9 years.

 A finfish is a bony fish (such as a salmon) in contrast to a shellfish (such as a shrimp or oysters).
 We decided to exclude shellfish in this writeup because we are unsure about their degree of sentience relative to finfish.